conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

     - 2016
     - 2019

     This matters because there are slight differences in how the formulas work in these versions.
-In your `CURRENT_DATE` function, did you use Excel 2019 specific features?
+In your `CURRENT_DATE` function, did you use Excel 2019-specific features?
 Because those won't work in earlier versions.

 2. What version(s) of Excel do you want to target?

-3. You will need a software developer to help you develop the installation wizard for your software, of which your friend is one.
+3. You will need a software developer to help you build the installation wizard for your software; your friend is one.
 He will charge you a friendly rate, but charge you nevertheless.

-4. Given you are packaging your software in an installer, you have some additional things to think about
+4. Given that you are packaging your software in an installer, you have some additional things to think about
     - What version of Windows will your users be running?
         - Windows 7
         - Windows 8